ARTICLE I. NAME OF ORGANIZATION

 Section 2.
 Requirements

 A Director in good standing must attend at least three-quarter of the Board meetings per year or forfeit their position.
-Allowance can be made for special circumstances at the discretion of the board.
+Allowance can be made for special circumstances at the discretion of the Board.

 Section 3.
 Forfeiture